Instructors In Training (IIT) Program (Similar to “Counselors in Training” or CIT Programs)

-Choose Your Schedule:
+Choose Your Schedule & Budget:

 Benefits of program:

-- some of the best outdoor educational training available anywhere in the world;
+- Some of the best outdoor educational training available anywhere in the world;

-- apply your mentoring hours toward high school and other volunteer program requirements;
+- Apply your mentoring hours toward high school and other volunteer program requirements;

-- eventual eligibility for employment at Wolf Camp and strong recommendations for employment elsewhere.
+- Eventual eligibility for employment at Wolf Camp and strong recommendations for employment elsewhere.

-Youth Mentoring CIT Background
+Double IT Youth Mentoring Background

 Wolf Camp started in 1996 by offering adult workshops and after-school youth classes, and then officially launched summer youth camps in 1997.
 By 2002, we had our first returning camper (Griz Chambers) ready to train as an instructor.
-Griz piloted the CIT Mentoring Program by participating in a modified version of the apprenticeship program which had started the year prior.
+Griz piloted the IIT Mentoring Program by participating in a modified version of the apprenticeship program which had started the year prior.
 We called his role Youth Mentor.
-The next year, we had our first Youth Mentor CIT group participate in our training week, and during the second official Youth Mentoring training week, a group of five talented young people (many of whom are now on staff) developed a “medicine wheel” of ethics and responsibilities associated with being a good mentor or role model when helping to guide others into the field.
+The next year, we had our first Youth Mentor IIT group participate in our training week, and during the second official Youth Mentoring training week, a group of five talented young people (many of whom are now on staff) developed a “medicine wheel” of ethics and responsibilities associated with being a good mentor or role model when helping to guide others into the field.

 What we did was to chart those ethics and responsibilities on a wheel.
 We began posting the ethics and responsibilities in the upper-right area of the wheel and called it the “northeast” because the sun was rising in that direction (it was just after the summer solstice).
 We decided to place the concepts of humility and respect there, or “humble respect” in the northeast.
 Without this ethic of humility and/or respect, we can never be open to new possibilities, nor take direction from our elders or listen to our children.
 In fact, this is the direction in which many people believe our ancestors and “future generations” dwell, the very entities from whom, and for whom, we bother going around this wheel.